phpMv/ubiquity/README.md

  - create an [issue](https://github.com/phpMv/ubiquity/issues/new) if you notice a bug or suspicious behavior

 # Performances
-Ubiquity realizes its own benchmarks, especially for the ORM part:
+Ubiquity executes its own benchmarks, especially for the ORM part:

 This test involves loading from a Mysql database:
 - 2100 instances of the **Host** class